Skip to Content

 An alternative

 Behaviours that challenge are learnt in the same way that all behaviour is.
-What happens after the behaviour is the most important part as this is how behaviour is reinforced.
-If a child gains attention for behaviours that challenge, it will make it more likely to occur in the future.
-By giving an alternative to the behaviours and moving their attention you can diffuse the behaviour and decrease the chance of it happening again.
+What happens after the behaviour is the most important part, this is when reinforcement can occur.
+If a child is motivated by attention, and then receives attention for behaviours that challenge, it will make it more likely to occur again in the future.
+By providing an alternative way to gain attention appropriately, you can reduce the chance of behaviours that challenge occurring in the future.
 Learn more about the ‘why’ here.

 Coping with behaviours in public